You have rights. A workers' compensation lawyer can protect them.

 Who rules on my workers' compensation appeal?

 A workers' compensation judge for the Pennsylvania Bureau of Workers' Compensation will decide whether to approve or deny your workers' compensation appeal.
 To file an appeal, you will need to submit a form known as a Claim Petition with the state Bureau of Workers' Compensation.
-If you have questions about how the appeal process works, call our office and ask to speak with attorney Joe Grady, a former Workers’ Compensation Judge.
-After 30 years of distinguished service on the bench, he joined O’Malley & Langan last year.
+If you have questions about how the appeal process works, call our office and ask to speak with one of our experienced Workers’ Compensation attorneys.

 How much time do I have to appeal a denied workers' comp claim?